vnep-approx/alib/README.md

 # Contact

-If you have any questions, feel free to use Github to contact us.
-You can also simply write a mail to mrost<AT>inet.tu-berlin<DOT>de.
+If you have any questions, simply write a mail to mrost<AT>inet.tu-berlin<DOT>de.

 # Acknowledgement